ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Coexistence

-Note that while the Transport Service architecture is designed as an enhanced replacement for the Socket API, it need not replace it entirely on a system or platform; indeed, incremental deployability {{?RFC8170}} requires coexistence.
+Note that while the Transport Service architecture is designed as an enhanced replacement for the Socket API, it need not replace it entirely on a system or platform; indeed, coexistence has been recommended for incremental deployability {{?RFC8170}}.
 The architecture is therefore designed such that it can run alongside (or, indeed, on top of) an existing Socket API implementation; only applications built to the Transport Services API are managed by the system's Transport Services implementation.

 # API and Implementation Requirements {#requirements}